awsdocs/amazon-sqs-developer-guide/doc_source/getting-started.md

 Session session = connection.createSession(false, SQSSession.UNORDERED_ACKNOWLEDGE);
 ```

-The remaining steps are identical to the ones in the [Using Client Acknowledge Mode](#using-client-acknowledge-mode) example\.
+The remaining steps are identical to the ones in the [Using client acknowledge mode](#using-client-acknowledge-mode) example\.
 For a complete example of a synchronous consumer with `UNORDERED_ACKNOWLEDGE` mode, see `SyncMessageReceiverUnorderedAcknowledge.java`\.

 In this example, the output looks similar to the following: